 - certificate corresponding to the Finnish Trade Register Extract from the trade register of the country of tax residence

-- if applicable, a photocopy of the assignment or contract agreement stating the grounds for the compensation paid to the foreign company.
+- if applicable, a photocopy of the assignment or contract or agreement stating the grounds for the trade income that was paid to the foreign company.

 Withheld tax cannot always be refunded

 When tax has been withheld at source, it cannot be refunded if the income of the foreign company is regarded as falling within the taxing rights of Finland.
-The Finnish Tax Administration is entitled to collect tax on income for example in cases where the foreign company is treated as having a permanent establishment in Finland.
+The Finnish Tax Administration is entitled to collect tax on income if the foreign company is treated as having a permanent establishment in Finland and in some other situations.
 This requires that the company file an income tax return, and when its Finnish income taxes are assessed, the paid-in tax that had been withheld is then included as a received prepayment.
 It is mandatory to enclose a certificate from the payer proving that tax was withheld.